 We talked to what we call today’s seniors who are “the silent generation.”
 We talked to baby boomers and Generation X. Three generations over the age of 50 were asked about living to 100.
 We asked them what kind of plans they’re making, what’s important to them today, how they’re spending their time, and who they’re spending their time with.

 It’s interesting because the people who are our seniors today are pretty content to be honest with you.
 They’ve navigated the, “How am I going to finance my retirement?”.
 They’ve navigated the “Where am I going to live in my retirement?”.

 They’ve gotten over all of those hurdles and now they’re challenged by their health and they’re very, very focused on staying healthy for as long as possible.
-Ironically, the most optimistic of the three generations about aging, which I think is pretty interesting.
+Ironically, they’re the most optimistic of the three generations about aging, which I think is pretty interesting.

 The baby boomers were a real mixed bag as you might expect.
 They say they’re thinking a lot about their health and their finances, but when you drill down into what they are actually doing to mitigate the problems or trying to solve for their own retirement, they really aren’t making movement.
 They’re thinking about it whether that means they’re talking to their financial planners or not.
 It’s not unlike things like exercise and health that we’ve heard baby boomers pay lip service to in the past, but not really execute on.